pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 evil_twin.is = "evil".to_string();
 ```

-Perhaps a better example of the power of the borrow checker is this classic
+Perhaps a better example of the power of the borrow checker is the following classic
 mistake.
 In Python:

 ```py